mitch7w/Sam-Altman-Board-Runner-Game-ChatGPT-Generated/README.md

 The entire history of prompts used to build the game can be found at https://chat.openai.com/share/743619d5-0079-44dc-aa76-2fcb34a2ede9

+Move by using the UP and DOWN keys on your keyboard or by pressing on your touchscreen above or below Sam.

+It works slightly better on Desktop and slightly minimized.

 Can't wait for AGI @OpenAI 😃